-Sector specific recommendations: Infrastructure & Miscellaneous
+Sector specific expectations : Infrastructure & Miscellaneous

 Expectations Impact Focus on infrastructure creation such as increasing port capacity and creating opportunities for dredging Increased port capacities directly benefit CFS and ICD players and container train operators.
-It also creates opportunity for Dredging Corporation of India Allotment of port projects on a competitive bidding mechanism as against current basis of revenue sharing or royalty/TEU and their evaluation on viability gap funding mechanism.
-Increased private sector participation is expected to aid big ticket investment in the sector, thus creating opportunities for the service providers.
-Announcement for funding mechanism and execution timeline for Dedicated Freight Corridor.
-This is expected to give big boost to growth in doemstic container movement and the service providers like Concor, Gateway Distriparks and SICAL.
+It also creates opportunities for Dredging Corporation of India Allotment of port projects on a competitive bidding mechanism as against current basis of revenue sharing or royalty/TEU and their evaluation on viability gap funding mechanism.
+Increased private sector participation is expected to aid big ticket investment in the sector, thus creating opportunities for service providers Announcement of funding mechanism and execution timeline for dedicated freight corridor This is expected to be a big boost to growth in doemstic container movement and service providers like Concor, Gateway Distriparks, and SICAL.
 It also is postive for wagon manufacturers like Texmaco and equipment providers to Indian Railways like Kernex and Stone India

-Sector specific recommendations: Logistics
+Sector specific expectations : Logistics